Geometric Visualizations of Single and Entangled Qubits: Mapping 2-Qubit States

 Though this analysis shows there is a many-to-one mapping of the $s, \theta_1, \theta_2$ geometric parameters to unique maximally mixed states, there is a one-to-one mapping from these parameters to all other 2-qubit states in our real subspace as can be shown by establishing a function that maps $\alpha, \beta, \gamma, \delta$ to the geometric parameters.

-Applying the geometric properties of the Bloch sphere derived in Appendix \ref{proofGeoProp} to the density matrices of the constituent qubits, we can find the geometric parameters $s, \theta_1, \theta_2$ in terms of the $u,w,x,y$ 1-qubit density matrix elements, which are in turn functions of the $\ket{\chi}$ vector elements (see Appendix \ref{proofSameRadius}):
+Applying the geometric properties of the Bloch sphere derived in Appendix \ref{proofGeoProp}, the Eq.~\ref{eq:partial_traces} density matrices of the constituent qubits, and the relations of Eq.~\ref{eq:r_alternate} and Eq.~\ref{eq:s-r_relation}, we can find the geometric parameters $s, \theta_1, \theta_2$ in terms of the $u,w,x,y$ 1-qubit density matrix elements, which are in turn functions of the $\ket{\chi}$ vector coefficients $\alpha$, $\beta$, $\gamma$, and $\delta$:

 With the exception of the singular, maximally mixed, $r=0$ cases, these functions complete the one-to-one map between column-vector entries, geometric parameters, and toroid statepoints.
 For the maximally mixed cases, as shown above, there is a one-to-one map between column-vector entries and torus knots.
 The annular toroid thus has a unique point or knot for each unique pure 2-qubit state in the real subspace.